Mazamars312/N64_PIF_REPLACEMENT/README.md

 What needs to be done:

 * 6502 ASM code to run
+  tasks to be done:
+      * Start up process
+        1. Move pif_rom to pif_ram - DONE
+        2. make NMI high once transfer is done.
+        3. make the int2 signal LOW I believe that is the case
+        4. make PIF_RAM {0x3ff} address byte to 0x00;

+      * Have a main loop for the Check of the Reset button every half second
+        1. check the int
 * build up the mempak funchtion in the controller module so we can have a internal mempak on the core.
 * once the mempak in the controller is done, we need to do the testing of the CRC module for the controller works.
 * EEPROM FIFO in and outs need to be started and then interfaced with the EEPROM master code I have.